 White vs Caucasian

 The term “White” in this context is related to race.
-It was originated in the 17th century to denote people with lighter skin tone.
+It was originated in the 17th century to denote people with lighter skin tones.

-It mainly consists of the person of European origin, but its definition keeps changing from place to place and person to person.
+It mainly consists of a person of European origin, but its definition keeps changing from place to place and person to person.
 About 20% of the world population belongs to the white population.

 The term “Caucasian” is also related to race.
 It was first introduced in 1780 for the people who biologically belong to the taxon.